AIR CONDITIONING | PLUMBING | ELECTRICAL | SERVICE CONTRACT | COMMERCIAL | RESIDENTIAL

 How Does Air Conditioning Affect Your Sinuses?

 Nothing is more refreshing during hot, muggy weather than relaxing in an air-conditioned home with a cool drink.
-Here in Florida, we definitely love our AC systems, and just like our cars and our homes, they require quite a bit of upkeep.
+Here in Florida, we love our AC systems, and just like our cars and homes, they require quite a bit of upkeep.
 Occasional repairs and regular maintenance are the norms, plus investments like dehumidifiers to maintain low humidity.
 Another obstacle in the quest for home comfort is the effect your air conditioning has on your sinuses.

 How Does Air Conditioning Affect My Sinuses?